-Less carbon, more electric vehicles: Automakers prepare for potential Biden win
+Less carbon, more electric vehicles: automakers prepare for potential Biden win

 Days after Trump won the 2016 election, the trade group representing major automakers in Washington called on him to reconsider fuel-efficiency standards proposed by the outgoing Obama administration, and backed by California and other coastal states.

 Now, the industry is divided.
-Ford Motor, Honda Motor, Volkswagen AG and others struck a compromise deal with California on emissions requirements, while General Motors, Toyota Motor and Fiat Chrysler Automobiles NV sided with Trump in an effort to freeze out California and roll back emissions requirements.
+Ford Motor Co , Honda Motor Co , Volkswagen AG and others struck a compromise deal with California on emissions requirements, while General Motors Co , Toyota Motor Corp and Fiat Chrysler Automobiles NV sided with Trump in an effort to freeze out California and roll back emissions requirements.

 One question will be whether automakers who backed the Trump rollback continue their legal fight in the courts should he lose his re-election bid.